IEC-61400-15/eya_def/eya_def_tools/README.md

 programming language.
 It includes a nested `pydantic` data model for the EYA DEF that is equivalent of the JSON Schema.

-This README file only briefly covers some key topics for convenient reference.
-Full details will be provided on a separate documentation site, which still needs to be developed.
+This README file only briefly covers some key topics in relation to the Python package for convenient reference.
+Full details will be provided at a separate documentation site, which still needs to be developed.
+The README for the EYA DEF repo is located [here](../README.md) and includes all general information (i.e. all information that is not specific to the Python package).

 ## User guidance